beyarkay/masters-thesis/src/03_lit_review.md

 <!-- prettier-ignore-end -->

 Early on in the field, many researchers extracted a custom-designed feature vector from their data and trained a model on that feature vector.
-This approach has recently fallen out of favour, with many recent papers using a variety of deep learning based methods to learn features implicitly.

-Hidden Markov Models (HMMs) have often been favoured due to their explicit encoding of time-dependant data, and have been used by many papers for glove-based gesture recognition\footnote{\cite{ammaAirwritingWearableHandwriting2014,
+Following this, Hidden Markov Models (HMMs) have been favoured due to their explicit encoding of time-dependant data, and have been used by many papers for glove-based gesture recognition\footnote{\cite{ammaAirwritingWearableHandwriting2014,